craftingcity/The-Known-World/World Notes/Prime Material - Alaturmen/Rough Lore/Prime Timeline.md

 title: [[The Assault of the Giant Decenters]]
 content:

-The grand adventurer dragon [[Kakurak]] uses his past and current resources hire an unnamed group of adventuerers to halt the invasion of the Giants.
+The grand adventurer dragon [[Kakurak]] uses his past and current resources to hire an unnamed group of adventuerers to halt the invasion of the Giants.
 His group is initially successful, and become crippled at the loss of their friend.

 After continued raids, the Coalition has [[Emergency Communicae c.
 103AF|a meeting.]]
 A war-council meets in [[Kohnstamm]] to oppose the threat.